Academic Course Transfer

 - Upon acceptance to TWU, students may view their transfer work and unofficial transcript through Webadvisor.

-- No undergraduate coursework taken as part of a B.A. or B.S. program will be posted to the TWU transcript for students accepted as post-baccalaureate students.
+- No undergraduate coursework taken as part of the B.A. or B.S. program will be posted to the TWU transcript for students accepted as post-baccalaureate students.

 - Application of transferable coursework to specific degree plans is at the discretion of the student’s academic department.